Tonysp/PluginData/README.md

 # PluginData
-Bukkit library for easy database connection management and sending data between plugins.
+Bukkit library for easy database connection management and sending data between server instances.

 ### Database connection manager
 1. Set up any number of MySQL databases in the config.yml